Do I need to get my vehicle inspected in New York State?

 - attach the sticker to your windshield

-- get a New York State inspection within 10 days
+- get your vehicle inspected within 10 days

 - 1. Inspection stations electronically send a record of all emissions inspections to the DMV.
 The DMV must have a record that your vehicle passed an emissions inspection during the previous year.
 Keep the receipt of your emissions inspection sticker to prove that your vehicle was inspected.